 Panama Achieves Full Sovereignty: Voters in 1998 defeated a referendum that would have allowed Pérez to seek a second term, leading to the 1999 election of Mireya Moscoso Rodríguez as Panama's first female President.
 The widow of ex-President Arias and head of the center-right Panameñista Party (PPA - see p.
-5-6 of Political and Social Relations), Moscoso oversaw the handover of the canal and other territories from the US to Panama on December 31, 1999 as mandated.
+5-6 of Political and Social Relations).
+Moscoso oversaw the handover of the canal other territories and from the US to Panama on December 31, 1999 as mandated.
 The US also completed the withdrawal from its military bases by this date, ending almost 100 years of US military presence.
-The remainder of Moscoso's tenure saw few accomplishments and several allegations of corruption (Photo: Moscoso and former US President Carter, center, at the ceremonial transfer of the canal).
+The remainder of Moscoso's tenure saw few accomplishments and several allegations of corruption.